 To what, precisely, does each one of them refer — the tens of thousands of abstract nouns which daily fill the columns of our newspapers, the debating chambers of our legislatures, the consulting rooms of our psychiatrists?
 Progress, tendency, culture, democracy, liberality, inhibition, motivation, responsibility — there was a time when each of them, either itself or its progenitor in another tongue, was a vehicle referring to the concrete world of sensuous experience with a tenor [immaterial meaning] of some sort peeping, or breathing, or bursting through (Barfield 1977, p.
 38).

 Every word which is used to express a moral or intellectual fact, if traced to its root, is found to be borrowed from material appearance.
 Right means straight; wrong means twisted.
-Spirit primarily means wind; transgression, the crossing of a line; supercilious the raising of the eyebrowsthought and emotion are words borrowed from sensible things, and now appropriated to spiritual nature (Emerson 1836, chapter 4).
+Spirit primarily means wind; transgression, the crossing of a line; supercilious the raising of the eyebrows … thought and emotion are words borrowed from sensible things, and now appropriated to spiritual nature (Emerson 1836, chapter 4).

 Moreover, as Barfield stresses, high-sounding scientific terms “are not miraculously exempt” from the general rule.
 A great part of the explanatory apparatus of science consists of largely abstract and dematerialized words such as stimulus, cause, effect, reference, control, repress, information, code, and program, all of which can be shown to have been once inseparable from an “outer clothing.”
 Only with time did the abstract or inner meanings become detached from sense perception.
-By abstracting away from that clothing we gained the powers of thought necessary for our current science.1
+By abstracting away from that clothing we gained the valuable powers of abstract thought necessary for our current science.

 Sometimes it takes a poet to awaken us to the qualities of things.
 Take, for example, this from Wordsworth, as he begins his poem, “Resolution and Independence”: